The best way to avoid paying interest on a credit card is to never carry over a balance on that card in the first place.

 0% APR Versus Deferred Interest

-A lot of unfamiliar terminology is thrown around in the credit card world, and it can be confusing.
-For example, when you hear similar terms such as a 0% APR period or deferred interest period referred to in various credit card offers, pay attention!
-There is a huge difference.
+A lot of unfamiliar terminologies are thrown around in the credit card world, and it can be confusing.
+For example, when you hear similar terms such as a 0% APR period or deferred interest period referred to in various credit card offers, pay attention as there is a huge difference.

 When we discuss 0% APR credit cards, we’re referring to credit cards that have an introductory period (commonly starting when you are approved for the credit card) where there is no interest charged on purchases you make on the card.
 There may also be a 0% APR for transferring balances.